-- describe and implement cash and liquidity management; and - calculate the financial instruments relevant to cash and liquidity management in a treasury management environment.
+- · describe and implement cash and liquidity management; and - calculate the financial instruments relevant to cash and liquidity management in a treasury management environment.

-- Formative assessment opportunities consist of a combination of assignments and homework submissions and Blackboard quizzes - Summative assessment opportunity consists of a last assessment opportunity - The assessment papers will have a combination of objective test questions, and/or short questions and/or case study questions. - Methods of assessment will be aligned to the UJ academic regulations.
+- Formative assessment opportunities consist of a combination of assignments and homework submissions and Moodle Learner Management System (LMS) guizzes - Summative assessment opportunity consists of a last assessment opportunity - The assessment papers will have a combination of objective test questions, and/or short questions and/or case study questions. - Methods of assessment will be aligned to the UJ academic regulations.